Our full policy covers:

 What is property owners’ liability cover?

-This type of cover is there for your legal liability as the property owner for any amounts you become legally liable to pay for damages, including bodily injury or damage to the property caused by an accident happening at the premises.
+This type of cover is there for your legal liability as the property owner for amounts you become legally liable to pay for damages, including bodily injury or damage to the property caused by an accident happening at the premises.

 How is unoccupied property insurance different to standard home insurance?